afska/gba-remote-play/README.md

 ### Scaling

-The frame buffer is _240x160_ but what's sent to the GBA is configurable, so if you prefer a killer frame rate over detail you can send _120x80_ and use the [mosaic effect](https://www.coranac.com/tonc/text/gfx.htm#sec-mos) to scale the image to fill the entire screen.
+The frame buffer is _240x160_ but what's sent to the GBA is configurable, so if you prefer a killer frame rate over detail you can send _120x80_ and use the [mosaic effect](https://www.coranac.com/tonc/text/gfx.htm#sec-mos) to scale the image so it fills the entire screen.
 Or, if you like old [CRT](https://en.wikipedia.org/wiki/Cathode-ray_tube)s, you could send _240x80_ and draw artificial scanlines between each actual line.

-The Raspberry Pi discards each pixel that is not multiple of the drawing scale.
+The Raspberry Pi discards each pixel that is not a multiple of the drawing scale.
 For example, if you use a 2x width scale factor, it will discard odd pixels and the resulting width will be _120_ instead of _240_.

 At the time of rendering, you have to take this into account because GBA's _mode 4_ expects a _240x160_ pixel matrix.
 If you give it less, you'd only fill a part of the screen.